 Even before the pandemic, the FCA had this topic firmly in its sights - urging firms to ensure that vulnerable customers are treated fairly and consistently and insisting firms embed fair treatment in their culture, policies and processes.
 As the pandemic and rising prices continue to wreak havoc, this guidance is more vital than ever.
 Firms need to do more to recognise the scale of the problem.

-- 21.4 m in the UK have living standards below a socially acceptable level - due to inflation, rising energy prices, tax increases, according to forecasting by the New Economics Foundation.
+- 21.4 m in the UK have living standards below a socially acceptable level - due to inflation, rising energy prices, and tax increases, according to forecasting by the New Economics Foundation.

 - 4.2 million people have borrowed money - using credit cards, overdrafts and high-interest loans, according to the debt charity Step Change.